yoasyo25/career-development-curriculum/deliverable_submissions/1708-b/ReadMe.md

 * Your First Name
 * Your Last Name

-Example: M1 FE Jessica Rodriguez
+Example: M1 BE Jessica Rodriguez

 ## Mod 1 Deliverables:
 * Link to DTR Memo using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/dtr_guidelines_memo.md):